Brayden-L/Brayden-L.github.io/_posts/2023-03-10-Linear Regression Routes.md

 There are less hard routes.
 This is in large part because developing a harder route takes more effort, and less people are capable of climbing at that grade.

-It is also interesting to point out the discrepency on the transition from 'd' to 'a' (ex: 5.10d to 5.11a).
+It is also interesting to point out the discrepancy on the transition from 'd' to 'a' (ex: 5.10d to 5.11a).
 It is commonly believed that climbers prefer an 'a' climb over a 'd' climb, primarily for ego related reasons.
 As such it is often hypothesized that establishing routes at an 'a' grade is preferred if it is close, so that more people will want to climb the route.
 It is interesting to see that this looks to be the case until the grades are so hard (>5.13d) that ego chasing probably isn't necessary.

 ## Risk
 Most routes (92%) have a null risk value.
 There is however meaningful information in that null value, namely it designates that the route is overall safe.
 This can be represented in character with the rest of the scale in the movie theater analogy as a value of "G".